 Whether it’s a purchase, download, sign-up, or chat, conversion is a key element of your marketing plan.
 Luckily, your website (or email or app) can have many opportunities for customer conversion.
 Staying aware of and attuned to conversion rates is a great way to measure the success of your marketing spend, as well as learn how to improve marketing ROI.
 In this article, I’ll discuss conversion, discussing topics like:

-1. How does customer behavior analytics help me pinpoint opportunities for conversion?
+1. How customer behavior analytics helps pinpoint opportunities for conversion

-2. How can I use behavior analytics to optimize my conversion performance?
+2. How to use behavior analytics to optimize conversions

 Using customer behavior analytics to define points of conversion

 Conversion is a key metric for determining the success of your marketing efforts.
 No matter the action, it’s the moment of truth: Is your content compelling enough to engage potential customers?

 While you want all content to be informative, attractive, and engaging, finding the right location and presentation for conversion is vital.
 Should you push for email signups?
 What about purchases directly on your website?
 Would whitepaper downloads be more productive?
 What about all three?